Guto admits below-average performance and cites difficulties in the game

 In a post-match press conference, coach Guto Ferreira admitted to having seen a bad game on the part of his team and cited the problems he encountered throughout the 90 minutes, such as bad finishes.

-“We needed to put it in, to get clearer chances.
+“We needed to put it in, to be able to have clearer chances.
 In the ones we had, the ball crossed the area, a foot was missing… We kicked unbalanced, without force.
-And details of balls that entered in other matches and that did not enter today.
+And details of balls that entered other matches and that did not enter today.
 But we didn’t play a great game and we have to admit that.”

 Guto also mentioned the fact that he had less time to work with the team in relation to the opponent, because of the game in the middle of the week.